Stateware/Dav3i/doc/FrontEndArchitecture.md

 **ASDS node** refers to a single node of the ASDS list, containing region data, metadata, and a pointer to the next node of the list.

-**head stat** is the stat used to identify a data set in the parsed stat list (each case defined in section 2.4.2).
+**associated data** refers to the stats in the stat reference list that are associated with some head stat.
+These are bundled with the head stat in the parsed stat list (defined in section 2.4.2).

 **lookup table** refers to the table containing CC2, name, and the value of a default selected stat for each region, indexed by CID.